explodingcamera/eslint-config/README.md

 $ npm install -D -E eslint @explodingcamera/eslint-config
 ```

-(For typescript support, you need to have `typescript` installed too)
+(for typescript support, you need to have `typescript` installed too)

 ## Usage

-Install the eslint plugin for your editor and enable Fix-On-Save
+Install the eslint plugin for your editor and enable Fix-On-Save,
-Then, add the ESLint config in your `package.json`:
+then, add the ESLint config in your `package.json`:

 ```json
 {